TSX-V: SYH | OTC: SYHBF

 As part of the transaction, longtime strategic partner Denison Mines has effectively increased its investment in SYH.
 Additionally, Skyharbour owns a 922 hectare claim (Preston project; JV with Orano) adjacent to South Dufferin, bringing its cumulative total landholding in the immediate area to ~13,000 hectares (~130 sq km) over ten claims.

-In Q2 2023, Skyharbour acquired, through staking, eight new 100%-owned prospective uranium exploration properties within the Athabasca Basin.
+In 2024, Skyharbour acquired, through staking, a number of additional 100%-owned prospective uranium exploration properties within the Athabasca Basin, significantly adding to Skyharbour’s existing holdings.

 Prospect Generator Business

-These partner-funded projects will no doubt provide a steady stream of news flow throughout the remainder of 2023 and into 2024 while complementing Skyharbour’s current and forthcoming drill programs at the co-flagship Russell Lake and Moore Uranium Projects.
+These partner-funded projects will no doubt provide a steady stream of news flow well into 2025 while complementing Skyharbour’s ongoing drill programs at the co-flagship Russell Lake and Moore projects.

 Exclusive Interview: Jordan Trimble, CEO, Skyharbour Resources Ltd.